Prada falls as rival Burberry's profit warning rattles investors

 HONG KONG Shares of Italian fashion company Prada SpA (1913.HK) fell nearly 4 percent on Wednesday to their lowest in three weeks as investors cashed out after British fashion house Burberry (BRBY.L) warned that a slowdown in China could hit earnings.

-The profit-warning came as recent Chinese data signalled a further slowing of the world's second-largest economy, unnerving investors about its impact on consumer demand.
+The profit-warning came as recent Chinese data signaled a further slowing of the world's second-largest economy, unnerving investors about its impact on consumer demand.

 China's retail sales growth of all consumer goods including luxury goods slowed to 13.2 percent year-on-year in August to 1.67 trillion yuan ($263.6 billion) from 18.1 percent growth in December, official data showed.
 Retail sales of gold, silver and jewellery grew 14.9 percent year-on-year to 17.9 billion yuan in August, compared with 35.6 percent growth in December.